Jenn Goodwin, photo by Erato Tzavara

 Toronto-based choreographer Jenn Goodwin brings her latest work, To do.
 To don’t, a duet with a blanket and hair.
 Through comfort, protection, hostility, and weight, the work touches on “being enough.”
 Trying to get out of bed, take it in, keep it out, change, or make change.
 There is a lot to do.
 And a lot to don’t.

-Jenn’s work is produced with the support of the City of Toronto through the Toronto Arts Council.
+Jenn’s work is produced with the support of the City of Toronto through the Toronto Arts Council and Ontario Arts Council.

 Jenn acknowledges the support of the Canada Council for the Arts, which last year invested $153 million to bring the arts to Canadians throughout the country.